ansys/pypim/doc/source/integration_guide.rst

 When testing the PyPIM integration, it is advised not to rely on any actual PIM implementation.
 Instead we recommend to mock the interaction with PyPIM.
-Verifying that a specific PIM implementation is able to start and provide an endpoint to the product in a specific environment is the responsability of the team managing this environment.
+Verifying that a specific PIM implementation is able to start and provide an endpoint to the product in a specific environment is the responsibility of the team managing this environment.

 This test approach mocks PyPIM behavior, resulting in a verbose test with no